adamkarvonen/activation_oracles/README.md

 # Activation Oracles

-This repository contains the code for TODO
+This repository contains the code for the [Activation Oracles](https://arxiv.org/abs/2512.15674) paper.

 ## Overview